Confinement in Holographic Theories at Finite Theta: Introduction

 The top-down inspired holographic models are often ten-dimensional, and a lot of structure is fixed in them~\cite{Bigazzi:2015bna, Bartolini:2016dbk}.
 But there is a lot of irrelevant structure too.
 It would be quite useful to have simpler 5D models that capture the right dynamics, are simple enough to handle numerical and analytical approaches, but complex enough to retain the important physics.
 The advantage of such a bottom-up model is that it is not tied to a specific microscopic theory, but rather captures the universal results.

 In fact, such bottom-up models have been well utilized in the literature to model properties of QCD (using lattice results and experimental results to fix the free parameters), as well as of a strongly coupled confining sector in a BSM setup.
-Being informed by top-down models is particularly important for BSM direction, because we have less clues there.
+Being informed by top-down models is particularly important for BSM scenarios, because we have fewer clues there.
 Without it, there is a chance of missing important physics.
-For example, in a recent work investigating the behavior of free energy of the deconfined phase as a function of temperature (and at $\theta = 0$), a qualitative new behavior was observed, and the underlying physics was identified~\cite{Mishra:2024ehr}.
-This behavior was seen already in top-down models~\cite{Buchel:2021yay} and once it was dissected, it became clear what were the assumptions being made in the bottom-up constructions that were shielding it.
+For example, in a recent work investigating the behavior of free energy of the deconfined phase as a function of temperature (and at $\theta = 0$), a qualitatively new behavior was observed, and the underlying physics was identified~\cite{Mishra:2024ehr}.
+This behavior was seen already in top-down models~\cite{Buchel:2021yay} and once it was dissected, it became clear what assumptions were being made in the bottom-up constructions that were shielding it.